0xcrypto/takeover/README.rst

 Note
 ----

--  As I use discord a lot, this script is programmed to notify using discord webhooks.
-So you will need to have a discord server and create a webhook to use in it.
+-  The output is a lot verbose so it is recommended to use a discord webhook to get notified.
+I am planning to change it in a major update.
 -  If you need some extra features, feel free to submit a new issue on GitHub.